-- The technology/invention is protected or patentable. - A patent search has been completed with no identical inventions found. - A literature search has been completed and returned showing no identical published research. - The technology/invention is free from prior disclosure(s) that would bar patentability. - o The technology/invention is free from any conflicting prior rights. - The technology/invention is at a proof of concept stage. - The technology/invention is the subject of ongoing and proactive research by the scientist. - Potential products or services from the technology/invention meet or address an identifiable market need. - 7.
-Investigational New Drug (IND) or Investigational Device Exemption (IDE): This funding mechanism supports the development of Investigational New Drug and Investigational Device Exemption applications to the United States Food and Drug Administration (FDA) as part of an application for marketing.
+- o The technology/invention is protected or patentable. - A patent search has been completed with no identical inventions found. - A literature search has been completed and returned clean. - The technology/invention is free from prior disclosure(s) that would bar patentability. - The technology/invention is free from any conflicting prior rights. - The technology/invention is at a proof of concept stage. - The technology/invention is the subject of ongoing and proactive research by the scientist. - Potential products or services from the technology/invention meet or address an identifiable market need.

+8. Investigational New Drug (IND) or Investigational Device Exemption (IDE): This funding mechanism supports the development of Investigational New Drug and Investigational Device Exemption applications to the United States Food and Drug Administration as part of an application for marketing.
 The intent is to support promising new drug discovery and commercialization of new drugs.